Commando Cody: Sky Marshal of the Universe: Setting

 As the story opens, it is the near future as seen from the perspective of the early 1950s.
-Earth is in radio contact with civilizations on planets in our solar system, as well as planets in other, distant solar systems, and Commando Cody has just built the world's first spaceship.
+Earth is in radio contact with civilizations on planets in the Solar System, as well as planets in other, distant planetary systems, and Commando Cody has just built the world's first spaceship.
 The rest of the world appears unchanged by these galactic developments.
 (The exterior of Cody's headquarters building is actually a Republic Pictures office building.)
 A mysterious despot, known only as "The Ruler", his base planet even being unknown, is trying to take over the Earth with various disastrous devices.
 Cody is enlisted by the American government to put an end to the trouble, which takes him into the stratosphere, into outer space, and even to other worlds.
 The Ruler is finally brought down on Mercury, with the aid of the Mercurian Queen and her soldiers.

 For the series, a number of new outer space scenes were filmed that had not been seen before in the Republic serials, including "space walks" for several exterior spaceship repairs; aerial raygun duels between "hero" and "enemy" spaceships and black star fields (rather than daylight and cloud-spotted skies) for backgrounds, when Cody's or the Ruler's spaceships were shown outside the Earth's atmosphere.

 Cody and his associates use special badges that conceal radios to communicate with one another, prefiguring similar communication badges used more than 30 years later in Star Trek: The Next Generation.
 There were futuristic props and sets, as well as shots of the intricate model-rocket special effects work of Republic's Howard and Theodore Lydecker; the spaceships of Cody and The Ruler were the same basic shooting miniature with different attachments and markings added to make them appear different.